CGCookie/retopoflow/help/warnings.md

-# RetopoFlow Warnings Details
+# RetopoFlow Warnings

-This document provides details about various warnings that RetopoFlow might present.

-Note: some of these warnings are due to how RetopoFlow is currently implemented, and others are due to how the Blender Python API works.
-We are continually working on improving where we can, but there may simply be limitations that we are unable to work around.
+RetopoFlow might present a warning if it detects a situation which is not ideal to start in.

+## Layout: Quad View / Multiple 3D Views

+RetopoFlow is designed to work in a single 3D view.
+Running RetopoFlow with Quad View turned on or with multiple 3D Views can result in RetopoFlow showing up in every 3D View, but only allowing interaction in one.

+## Auto Save / Save
+If Blender's auto save is disabled, any work done since the last time you saved can be lost if Blender crashes.
+To enable auto save, go Edit > Preferences > Save & Load > Auto Save.

+If you are working on an unsaved blend file, your changes will be saved to {options.get_auto_save_filepath()} when you press {{blender save}}.

 ## Performance: Target/Sources Too Large

-RetopoFlow is designed to perform well on _typical_ retopology scenarios.
+RetopoFlow is designed to perform well on _typical_ production retopology scenarios.
-Running RetopoFlow on source/target meshes beyond a reasonable range is possible, but it will result in slower performance and poorer experience.
+Running RetopoFlow on source/target meshes beyond a reasonable range is possible, but it will result in slower performance and a poorer experience.

 A typical retopology workflow would involve <{[warning max sources]} polygons in total for all source meshes and <{[warning max target]} polygons for the target mesh.
+That's the point at which Blender starts to slow down, and there's not a lot we can do to be faster than Blender itself.

-If your target polygon count exceeds the {[warning max target]} count threshold, try the following:
+If your retopology target polygon count exceeds the {[warning max target]} count threshold, please try the following:

-- Capture the surface details using various maps (normal, bump, displacement) instead of through geometry
+- Capture the surface details using a normal or a bump map instead of through geometry
-- Reduce the loop count in the target and use Subdivision Surface and Shrinkwrap modifier to increase polycount and improve silhouette as needed
+- Use a Subdivision Surface modifier to smooth the mesh rather than additional edge loops
 - Use the Mirror modifier and only retopologize half of the source

 If your total source mesh(es) polygon count exceeds the {[warning max sources]} count threshold, try the following:

-- Use a Decimate or Remesh modifiers to reduce the overall count
+- Use a Decimate or Remesh modifier to reduce the overall count.
+- Create a decimated copy of your source mesh and retopologize the copy.
+As long as it doesn't noticibly impact the silhouette of the object, decimation won't affect the resulting retopology at all
-- Disable any Subdivision Surface modifiers
+- Disable any Subdivision Surface modifiers or lower the Multiresolution Modifier display level
-- Segment your sources into separate parts and only retopologize one at a time
+- Segment your sources into separate parts and retopologize one at a time

 ## Layout: Quad View / Multiple 3D Views